frowpta/website/pages/frow-ride/content.md

 ## When ⏰

-The event runs on Sunday July 7th from 9:30am-12:30pm.
+The event runs on Sunday, September 14th from 10am - 1pm.

-Last entries will be at 11:30am and we expect last finishers by 12:30pm.
+Last entries will be at 12pm and we expect last finishers by 1pm.

 ## Entry Fee 🖐